 What does the Transformation Project Do?

-The Project provides leadership working with campus and community partners to reduce violence against women, including relationship violence, sexual assault, and stalking.
-The Project, campus members, and community partners have created a multidisciplinary coordinating council to ensure that UTC offers a comprehensive approach to preventing and addressing violence against women on campus.
-The Project also works with our campus and community partners to create policies and protocols that ensure that the campus is responsive to victim needs.
+The Transformation Project provides leadership working with campus and community partners to reduce power-based violence, including relationship violence, sexual assault, and stalking.
 The Project offers direct services and facilitates the use of existing community resources.
 It also provides training and educational programs as well as information and referral services.
 It is committed to creating safe spaces for survivors of all races, religions, sexual orientations and genders.

 - provides support for victims through peer counseling and crisis intervention services